Protectorate General to Pacify the West: 7th century

 The Western Regions during the Tang era were known as Qixi (磧西).
 Qi refers to the Gobi Desert while Xi refers to the west.
 In 632 the oasis kingdoms of Khotan (Yutian) and Shule (Kashgar) submitted to the Tang dynasty as vassals.
 In 635 Yarkand (Shache) submitted to the Tang dynasty.

 On 19 September 640 Hou Junji of Tang conquered Gaochang and set up Xi Prefecture (西州) in its place.
 Xi Prefecture became the seat of the Anxi Protectorate on 11 October.
 Qiao Shiwang became the first protector general of the Anxi and served from 640 to 642.
 Guo Xiaoke received the next post and served from 640 to 648.
 By 644 Karasahr was also conquered, and was known to the Chinese as Yanqi.
 Aksu (Gumo) was garrisoned by Tang troops.

-In 648, the Tang conquered Kucha, known to the Chinese as Qiuci, and made it the new seat of Anxi under the governance of Chai Zhewei from 649 to 651.
+Kucha, known to the Chinese as Qiuci, allied with the rebellious Yanqi and threatened the Tang's expansion.
+In 648, the Tang conquered Yanqi and Qiuci.
+Qiuci became the new seat of Anxi under the governance of Chai Zhewei from 649 to 651.
 By 650 the entire Western Region had submitted to Tang authority.
 In 651 the seat was moved back to Xi Prefecture where it remained under the governance of Qu Zhizhan from 651 to 658.
 In 656 the Tibetan Empire attacked Lesser Bolü in Gilgit southwest of the protectorate.

 In 658 the seat was moved back to Qiuci after Su Dingfang defeated the Western Turkic Khaganate.
 Its title was changed to "Grand Protectorate" and granted governorship of former Western Turkic territories, which were further separated into the Mengchi and Kunling protectorates.
 In 660 the Tibetan Empire and their Turkic allies attacked Shule.
 The Tibetan Empire also attacked Wakhan to the protectorate's southwest.
 When the Tang general boasted of the size of his army, Gar Tongtsen Yulsung's son responded in the following manner: